 Graduate Internship Program

-Graduate Career Services Director Mackenzie Sullivan worked with a dozen students via a series of workshops and related activities on pursuing diverse career options.
-While the immediate goal has been to provide outside work experience for students via summer internships, the program also trained students in how to conduct a job search effectively so that they are prepared to do so upon graduation.
+To date, Graduate Career Services Director Mackenzie Sullivan worked with 20 students via a series of workshops and related activities on pursuing career options beyond academia.
+While the immediate goal has been to provide outside work experience for students via summer internships, the program also trains students in how to conduct a job search effectively so that they are prepared to do so upon graduation.

 Interested in offering an internship or fellowship for graduate students?